 A construction contract is signed by the owner of the property and the firm providing the services.
 This applies to all of the various types of construction contractors.
 A construction contract with a general contractor is an agreement for comprehensive services, while a direct contract with a subcontractor is an agreement for specialized services.

-If you need any commercial construction projects in Austin completed quickly, on time, and within budget, T.F.
-Harper & Associates is ready to help.
+If you need any commercial construction projects in Austin completed quickly, on time, and within budget, Our commercial contractors in Austin at T.F.
+Harper & Associates are ready to help.
 We have a nearly 50-year track record of meeting and exceeding expectations when it comes to quality and reliability, and we’d love to help you next.